 Once a referral has been made (once the phone call has been received by the Area Agency), FCESS has 45 days to complete an evaluation, determine eligibility and, if your child is eligible, develop an Individualized Family Support Plan (IFSP).

 For more information about eligibility, what an IFSP is, service provision and more follow this link to the Parent Information Center, Birth to 3

 My child is going to be 3 years old, what happens now?

 It is important to know that once a child turns 3, they are no longer eligible for services under FCESS and those services will stop on the child’s 3rd birthday.
 Once a child turns 3, there may be community-based services that can support a child’s and family’s needs including community preschool programs, outpatient therapy programs and continued Area Agency services.
 Some children may qualify for preschool special education services from their local school district.
 Not all children who receive FCESS qualify for preschool special education.
 As part of the ‘Transition Planning Process’, a family’s Service Coordinator will discuss these options with a family and help to review and plan for options that may be available.
 To make sure that there are no gaps in services, a Transition Plan will be developed and included in the IFSP.
 Planning for transition begins when the child turns 27 months, or earlier if they are found no longer eligible for FCESS, or as soon as possible if a child enters FCESS after 27 months of age.

 Transition from Family Centered Early Supports and Services: A Guide for Families and Staff (Also known as the Blue Book).
-An insert was created in 2017 to provide an overview of recent changes to the transition process.The insert is intended to accompany the Blue Book.
+An insert was created to provide an overview of updated changes to the transition process.The insert is intended to accompany the Blue Book.